-Throughout this post, we’ll uncover the process of using Bubble to build your own version of Patreon without code.
+In this post, we’ll walk you through the process of using Bubble to build your own Patreon clone app without code.

-Whether you’re looking to build a dedicated membership platform, or you’re just interested in utilizing some of the core features from Patreon, this guide will share an inside look into building the underlying logic of an MVP.
+Whether you’re looking to build a dedicated online membership platform, or you’re just interested in using some of the core features from Patreon, this guide will share an inside look into building the underlying logic of an MVP—no Patreon clone script required.

-Before you start, you’ll need to first register your free Bubble account.
-Click the button below to get started, then you can follow along as we build our app together.
+Before you start, you’ll need to first sign up for a free Bubble account.
+Click the button below to get started, then you can follow along as we build our subscription app together.

-We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
-This will help you get a running start when building your Patreon clone.
+We also recommend completing our introductory lessons, which will guide you step-by-step through the most common Bubble features.
+This will help you get a running start with your Patreon clone app development.

 It’ll also be beneficial if you understand how to create and edit user accounts.
-We’ve previously covered this in more detail in the article below.
+We covered this in more detail in our Quora clone tutorial.

 When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.

-In this case, we’ll start by using Bubble’s visual design tool to shape the user-interface of our platform.
-If you’re replicating a version of Patreon, some of the core pages you’ll want to include are:
+For our example, we’ll start by using Bubble’s visual design tool to shape the user interface of our platform.
+If you’re creating a Patreon clone, some of the core pages you’ll want to include are:

 Bubble No Code Patreon Clone Template Tutorial